platformsh/platformsh-docs/sites/friday/src/languages/java/migration.md

                 start: [3]
 ```
 1. [A Java version](/languages/java/_index.md#supported-versions), e,g.: `java:{{% latest "java" %}}`
 2. [Hooks define what happens when building the application](../../create-apps/hooks/_index.md).
-This build process typically generates an executable file such as a uber-jar e.g.: `mvn clean package`
+This build process typically generates an executable file such as a uber-jar.
+For example, `mvn clean package`.
 3. [The commands key defines the command to launch the application](../../create-apps/app-reference.md#web-commands).
-E.g.:  `java -jar file.jar`
+For example,  `java -jar file.jar`.
 4. In the start's command needs to receive the port where the application will execute thought the `PORT` environment.
 That's best when your app follows the port bind principle.
-E.g.: `java -jar jar --port=$PORT`
+For example, `java -jar jar --port=$PORT`.

 {{< note >}}